Fixing The task image is corrupt or has been tampered with (0x80041321) Error in Windows 10

 - Next, navigate to this key: ComputerHKEY_LOCAL_MACHINESOFTWAREMicrosoftWindows NTCurrentVersionScheduleTaskCacheTreeMicrosoftWindowsWindowsBackup

 - From there, take note of the GUID value in the ID entry of the task under the AutomaticBackup and Windows Backup Monitor folder.

-- After that, you have to remove the task registry entries related with the ID from these locations
+- After that, you have to remove the task registry entries related to the ID from these locations

-- From there, look for the AutomaticBackup and Windows Backup Monitor tasks and copy them to a location where you can keep it safe.
+- From there, look for the AutomaticBackup and Windows Backup Monitor tasks and copy them to a location where you can keep them safe.

 - After that, you have to recreate the task by going to Task Scheduler > Microsoft > Windows> Windows Backup.

 - Now click on the Action menu and on Import task and navigate to the backup files and import them.

 - Once you’ve created the tasks, run them manually and see if the error is now fixed.